tsackton/taelgarverse/docs/gazetteer/upper-istaros/refounded-alliance-of-aurbez/refounded-alliance-of-aurbez.md

 For a generation, these cultures mixed along the hard frontier, supported each other, and argued about the future of the Aurbeze, about whether [Isingue](<../isingue.md>) was an inheritance to be reclaimed, about whether the longing for the past blinded people to the potential of the future.
 Some felt the [Aurbez Plateau](<../aurbez-plateau.md>) was home; others just a way point, even after generations, where they were waiting until they could return to the [Istaros](<../../major-rivers/istaros-watershed/istaros.md>) and reclaim the glory and power of [isingue](<../isingue.md>).

-In DR 1720, the [War of the Ashen Horde](<../../../events/1700s/war-of-the-ashen-horde.md>) swept across the Aurbez, threatening to destroy everyone.
-Out of the danger of that time, a new united identity was forged, a conscious refounding of the [Istabor Alliance](<../../../history/historical-realms/istabor-alliance.md>) to provide for the common defense.
-While some still talk of returning to their ancient homelands along the [Upper Istaros](<../upper-istaros.md>), many more speak of the alliance reborn in a new home.

 ## Governance and Defense

 The Alliance has no single ruler.
 It functions as a network of self-governing towns and independent homesteads, held together by a web of oath and customary obligations.
 Local and regional councils meet as necessary to resolve disputes and provide for organization and coordination across households and communities.
 [Rangers](<../../../groups/rangers.md>) move among these communities as scouts and messengers, advising and coordinating, and keeping the most dangerous ways between settlements as safe as they can.

-The [Rangers](<../../../groups/rangers.md>) coordinate and lead the defense of the land, but they are not a standing army.
-Each settlement maintains its own watch and militia, and in times of need communities muster together under a mutual defense pact, serving under leaders chosen at war councils for their ability to command the trust of those who serve under them.

-The [Rangers](<../../../groups/rangers.md>) also maintain a series of fortified waystations at strategic points, both along the road below the plateau and at key plateau access points.
-Built of stone, with stout gates and protected by garrisons of militia and Rangers, these waystations serve a crucial role during war, guarding the ascend to the plateau.
-In peace time, they double as hubs for trade and news.

 ## Economy and Trade